 The Baratza Vario-W Coffee Grinder is very similar to the Vario that we reviewed a few days ago.
 The main difference is that the Baratza Vario-W controls the dosages using its integrated scales.

 In the review, you’ll learn how it’s similar to the Vario, how’s it different, and more importantly, whether it’s better or not.
 Let’s get started:

-Similar to the Baratza Vario, the Vario-W is very easy to use; it comes with 230 adjustable grind settings (micro on the left, macro on the right) and 3 pre-programmed buttons (editable), with factor settings set at 15, 30, and 60g.
+Similar to the Baratza Vario, the Vario-W is very easy to use; it comes with 230 adjustable grind settings (micro on the left, macro on the right) and 3 programmable buttons (editable), with factor settings pre-set at 15, 30, and 60g.
 The main difference is how dosage is controlled, the former is time-based, and the latter is weight-based.
 The Baratza Vario-W measures the dosage based on weight (+/- 0.1g).

 As for the appearance, this Baratza grinder is larger than the original version, measuring 15.3 x 13.1 x 7.4’ (38.9 x 33.3 x 18.8cm), and weighing only 12.4lbs (5.7kg).
 The exterior does look sturdier because of its larger size and the thicker base to hold the scales.

 In a way, the Baratza Vario-W is easier to use than many other coffee grinders.
 The reason is simple, when we look at recipes, they don’t measure the dosage in seconds, they do it in grams.
 Just set the desired weight and this machine can grind the precise amount that you need.